lynnfaraday/aresmush.com/_root/tutorials/code/localization.md

 ## Command Names

 Localization doesn't apply to command names.
 This generally seems to be the standard in the gaming industry, but your mileage may vary.
 The "who" command will always be "who" no matter the language.
 You can create localized [shortcut](/tutorials/code/shortcuts) if you want to alias a command to a different name, but once you start adding in switches and other options, that's probably going to get unwieldy.

-If you are running an international game and find that this is a dealbreaker, please provide [Feedback](/feedback).
+## Web Portal Localization

+The Web Portal is only partially localized.
+Strings that come from the game will be translated, but strings that appear directly in the portal templates will not.

+If international games actually do take off and translations become available, I don't mind adding localization support to the Web Portal templates too.
+Please submit [feedback](/feedback) if this is something you would be interested in.